zextras/tech-doc/source/carbonio/adminpanel/domains/details.rst

    An example connection to an external LDAP.

-.. seealso:: You can carry out the same procedure from the |adminui|, please refer to Section :ref:`auth-ext-ldap`.
+.. seealso:: You can carry out the same procedure from the CLI, please refer to Section :ref:`auth-ext-ldap`.

 Other options